mlcommons/ck/README.md

 Please check [this documentation](https://ck.readthedocs.io/en/latest/src/how-to-contribute.html) if you want to extend the CK core functionality and [modules](https://github.com/mlcommons/ck/tree/master/ck/repo/module).

-Note, that we plan to [redesign the CK core](https://github.com/mlcommons/ck/projects/1) to be more pythonic (we wrote the first prototype without OO to be able to port it to bare-metal devices in C but eventually we decided to drop this idea).
+Note, that we plan to [redesign the CK framework](https://github.com/mlcommons/ck/projects/1) to be more pythonic (we wrote the first prototype without OO to be able to port it to bare-metal devices in C but eventually we decided to drop this idea).

-Please consider joining the *MLCommons' Design Space Exploration workgroup* to join this community effort - contact [Grigori Fursin](mailto:grigori@octoml.ai) for more details.
+Please contact [Grigori Fursin](mailto:grigori@octoml.ai) to join this community effort.